Reinet House

 Architect Norman Eaton was hired to do the restoration work which started in 1952 and continued for four years.
 In 1956 the Governor General Jansen, officially opened the Graaff-Reinet Museum.

-On 1 May 1980, a fire destroyed the back portion of Reinet House but fortunately much of the contents were saved.
+On 1 May 1980, a fire destroyed the back portion of Reinet House but much of the contents were saved.

 The Reinet House includes the Mill House, Wagon House & the famous Black Acorn grape vine.
 In 1870, Reverend Charles Murray planted a vine and it still bears fruit today.